Kaidon04/ai-case-study/README.md

 ## Landscape

-* This company is integrating AI into the fitness industry; specifically the home fitness industry.
+* This company is integrating AI into the fitness industry; specifically the connected fitness equipment industry.

-* <p> One huge innovation and trend in home fitness is the use of wearable devices; like fitbits, apple watches, and etc.
+* <p> One huge innovation and trend in connected fitness is the use of wearable devices; like fitbits, apple watches, and etc.

 Another huge innovation was the implementation of AI for fitness coaching. </p>